AI Neon Sign - Type Your Own Glowing Text

 function windowResized() { resizeCanvas(windowWidth, windowHeight); }

-Automatically resizes the p5.js canvas to fill the entire window whenever the window is resized
+Rebuilds the canvas to match the browser window's current width and height whenever the window is resized.

 inp object